TomSpencerLondon/ddd-starter-modelling/README.md

 #### Patterns to describe the contact between bounded contexts and teams
 - open / host service (shared API)
 - conformist
-- anti corruption layer
+- anti corruption layer (transforms data for use in the application)
-- shared kernel
+- shared kernel (shared artifact between two teams, e.g. database)
-- customer / supplier
+- customer / supplier (downstream is the customer of the supplier(upstream))
-- partnership
+- partnership (cooperative relationship between two teams)
-- published language
+- published language (e.g. calendar invites follow a published language .ics)
-- separate ways
+- separate ways (bounded contexts have no connections)
-- big ball of mud
+- big ball of mud (part of a system that is a mess)

 ![image](https://github.com/TomSpencerLondon/LeetCode/assets/27693622/227196f2-7eb1-4701-8dce-9ee8b98945da)